Our Museum

 History of the Building

-The Kovals bought the Depot building on 17 July, 1987 and had it moved from the grounds of the White Sands Mall to its current location in Alameda Park on White Sands Boulevard.
-This is a third role for the historic building, which was first constructed in Torrance, New Mexico, where it served as a depot for the New Mexico Central Railroad.
+The Kovals bought the Depot building on 17 July, 1987 and had it moved from the grounds of the White Sands Mall to its current location in Alameda Park.
+This is the third role for the historic building.
+It was originally built in Torrance, New Mexico where it served as a depot for the New Mexico Central Railroad.
 In 1912, the depot was moved by mule train 7 miles south to Corona and put in service to the Southern Pacific Railroad.
 The baggage room was added in 1929.
-The Depot likely sat idle for many years until the Connors family bought the building in 1974 and moved it to Alamogordo where it housed Depot Antiques selling antique furnishings.
+The depot likely sat idle for many years until the Connors bought it in 1974 and moved it to Alamogordo to house their antique furnishings business, Depot Antiques.

 Model Layouts